 Airbnb messages are messages sent between hosts and guests to communicate on the Airbnb platform.
-A well-thought-out Airbnb messaging strategy is essential to ensure that your guests enjoy their stay at your vacation rental.
+A well-thought-out Airbnb messaging strategy is essential to ensure that your guests enjoy their stay at your vacation rental, especially if it’s their first time staying at your property.
 However, establishing good communication comes with its difficulties.
 Replying to guest reservation requests and inquiries can eat away at all your time.
 What is the solution then, you might wonder?

 According to our data, automating your guest messaging can free up to 70% of your working time.
 If you are on the lookout for ways to automate your Airbnb messages, continue reading this article.

 Let’s dive into creating your communication strategy using automation and ready-to-use message templates.

 Hosts and guests need to communicate through Airbnb only.
 Limiting your communication to the Airbnb platform protects you as a host under Airbnb’s Terms of Service, Host Guarantee, and Host Protection, among other safeguards.
 Although there are other message systems out there, Airbnb requests hosts and guests to stay in touch on the Airbnb platform to minimize potential risks like fraud and phishing scams.
 To message your guests on Airbnb:

 Checking your Airbnb messages online is a quick and convenient process: